socites/social-app-base/docs/deployment/apple/apple.md

 ### 2.3 Create Certificate "Apple Push Notification service SSL (Sandbox & Production)"
 Create and download the certificate.

-1. Select the App ID
+1. Select the App ID.
-2. Upload the CRS file
+2. Upload the CRS file.
-3. Download the certificate
+3. Download the certificate.

 The name of the certificate is **'aps.cer'**
 The **push notification certificate** IS associated to the App ID.